Go Ad-Free

 logoThe People's Perspective on Medicine

 Have you ever been grossed out by toilet seats in public restrooms?
-Can you catch something from a toilet seat?
+A reader worries about norovirus!
 How can you reduce your risks?

-Did you know that there is a medical condition called TP (toilet phobia).
+Did you know that there is a medical condition called TP (toilet phobia)?
 An article in the German medical journal Klinische Pediatrie (Jan.
 2017) notes that “…toilet phobia (TP) is a rare disorder in which toilets are avoided completely.”
 The pediatricians who describe TP and its cousin TRS (toilet refusal syndrome) are referring to childhood conditions.
-But judging from our inbox, a lot of adults are fearful of toilet seats.
+But judging from our inbox, a lot of adults are fearful of toilet seats, too.
+But there is the opposite perspective.
+We frequently get spanked (metaphorically speaking) for writing about germs in bathrooms.
+This is a highly emotional no-win subject.

 We had no idea Americans have such a fear and loathing of toilet seats.
 We discovered that when we received a letter from a reader of our syndicated newspaper column.
 She wanted to know a quick way to sterilize the seat in public restrooms.
 She complained that back pain had made it more difficult to crouch over grungy seats in movie theaters, gas stations and fast food restaurants.